-- 1. Student meets/discusses withdrawal with instructor, Division Head, Counseling Center, or Instruction Office.
+- 1. Student meets/discusses withdrawal with the instructor, Division Head, Counseling Center, or Instruction Office.
 (Online classes may talk to eLearning Office) - 2.
-Student & Instructor complete form together. - 3.
-Form is sent electronically to Financial Aid. - 4.
-Financial Aid reviews effects of withdrawal on student's aid. - 5.
-Financial Aid enters notes about effects into online database. - 6.
-Form is sent electronically to Housing Office, if student resides in campus housing. - 7.
-Form is sent electronically to Business Office. - 8.
-Student contacts Business Office: - If no adverse effects on financial aid, student pays fee.
-Form is sent electronically to Records for processing. - If adverse effects on student's financial aid, Business Office informs student.
-(Sends student over to Financial Aid, if necessary) Student can pay fee and form sent to Records for processing or student can cancel withdrawal.
+Student & Instructor complete the form together. - 3.
+The form is sent electronically to Financial Aid. - 4.
+Financial Aid reviews the effects of withdrawal on student aid. - 5.
+Financial Aid enters notes about effects into an online database. - 6.
+The form is sent electronically to the Housing Office if the student resides in campus housing. - 7.
+The form is sent electronically to the Business Office. - 8.
+Student contacts Business Office: - If no adverse effects on financial aid, the student pays the fee.
+The form is sent electronically to Records for processing. - If adverse effects on the student's financial aid, the Business Office informs the student.
+(Sends student over to Financial Aid, if necessary) Students can pay fees and the forms are sent to Records for processing or students can cancel withdrawal.

-Withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
+The withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
 Online classes will follow the MSVCC calendar withdrawal ending dates.

-\$25 withdrawal fee waived in extenuating circumstances, as determined by the Vice President of Finance/Business Office.
+The withdrawal fee waived in extenuating circumstances, as determined by the Vice President of Finance/Business Office.